-I am an associate professor in History and the director of American Studies at the University of Mary Washington in Fredericksburg, Virginia.
+I am a professor in History and the director of American Studies at the University of Mary Washington in Fredericksburg, Virginia.
 My teaching and research focus on several topics in American history, including popular culture, consumerism, the American West, race and ethnicity, gender and sexuality, immigration, and foodways.

 - Carlton C. Qualey Memorial Article Award for the Immigration and Ethnic History Society (April 2017).